Otter-ly adorable! Chester Zoo’s new otter pups given their first swimming lessons

 It has led to a decline in their numbers - a rapid decline in some regions - and they are now listed as one of the world's most vulnerable species.
 That's why it's so important to support conservation projects to safeguard the future of this important species.

-As well as a successful record with breeding exotic otter species, we've also helped fund research and conservation projects in Cheshire to monitor and safeguard native otter populations which are distant relations of the Asian short-clawed species.
+As well as a successful record with breeding exotic otter species, Chester Zoo has also helped fund research and conservation projects in Cheshire to monitor and safeguard native otter populations which are distant relations of the Asian short-clawed species.

 Asian short-clawed otter facts

 - The pups were born on 8 July

 - Mum Annie is two years old (born 5 Sept 2014)